 Passenger automobiles subject to the Code Sec.
 280F limitation are eligible for Code Sec.
 179 expensing only to the extent of the Code Sec.
 280F dollar limitations.
-For sport utility vehicles above the 6,000 pound weight rating and not more than the 14,000 pound weight rating, which are not subject to the Code Sec.
+For sport utility vehicles above the 6,000-pound weight rating and not more than the 14,000-pound weight rating, which is not subject to the Code Sec.
 280F limitation, the maximum cost that may be expensed for any tax year under Code Sec.
 179 is $25,000.

 New law.
 For property placed in service in tax years beginning after Dec.
 31, 2017, the maximum amount a taxpayer may expense under Code Sec.
 179 is increased to $1 million, and the phase-out threshold amount is increased to $2.5 million.
 For tax years beginning after 2018, these amounts (as well as the $25,000 sport utility vehicle limitation) are indexed for inflation.
 Property is not treated as acquired after the date on which a written binding contract is entered into for such acquisition.